loopingz/rules_k8s_cd/starlark/README.md

 - `run_all`: Run all executable dependencies before running the command itself
 - `show`: Display files of another target
+- `write_source_files`: Allow you to write some generated files back to the repository

 Repository rules: